 When something feels unsettled in my life or business, and I get a little intuitive nudge that Somethin' ain't right, I turn to my internal GPS for guidance.
 Here's how it works: I close my eyes, I ask a question about whatever is going on, and then I wait.
 Within seconds, visions start to appear, coded in symbolism that I can interpret for meaning, and the way forward becomes clear.
 (Is this not how everyone makes business decisions??)

-Because I forgot an essential piece of this story: you can't grow anything healthy in tired soil.
+Because I forgot an essential piece of this story: you can't plant new seeds in tired soil.

 A couple weeks ago, on a really challenging day, I went to see a friend for a tarot reading.
 The first card she pulled for me was “Decay,”and what she told me was this: “It's time to compost some parts of your life.
 Eventually, compost turns into rich soil at the bottom, but in the beginning it just looks like a bunch of eggshells and melon rinds.
 Give it time.”

-In this moment, rest feels like the best gift I could give to myself (and also a delightful rebellion against hustle culture and the pressure to be continuously productive.)
+In this moment, rest feels like the best gift I can give to myself (and also a delightful rebellion against hustle culture and the pressure to be continuously productive.)
 I have adopted the mantra “Bless this Mess,” and I can feel the rumbles of transformation happening just below the surface.
-Every day I have new ideas for things I want to do: create magical things for your home, teach workshops on the creative process, open a retreat center.
-I even had an idea for a book—fully-formed, chapter titles and all—come to me so fast while driving that I had to pull over on the side of the road to write it down.
 Like the flowers and fruits of late-Summer, I am making new seeds.
-And one day, when the ground is ready, they will start to grow.
+And one day soon, when the ground is ready, they will start to grow.